mochajs/mocha/README.md

 ## Sponsors

-Is your company using Mocha?
-Ask your manager or ask your marketing/recruiting department for some budget to support us.
-It will help us dedicate more time to maintain this project and to make it even better for all our users.
-Also, your company logo will show up on here and on our website :-) [[Become a sponsor](https://opencollective.com/mochajs#sponsor)]
+Does your company use Mocha?
+Ask your manager or marketing team if your company would be interested in supporting our project.
+Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
+Also, your company's logo will show [on GitHub](https://github.com/mochajs/mocha#readme) and on [our site](https://mochajs.org)--who doesn't want a little extra exposure?
+[Here's the info](https://opencollective.com/mochajs#sponsor).

 <a href="https://opencollective.com/mochajs/sponsor/0/website" target="_blank"><img src="https://opencollective.com/mochajs/sponsor/0/avatar"></a>
 <a href="https://opencollective.com/mochajs/sponsor/1/website" target="_blank"><img src="https://opencollective.com/mochajs/sponsor/1/avatar"></a>